junxit/us-congress-bills-114/metadata.md

 - 2016-06-22 — Referred to the Committee on Appropriations, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-06-22 — Referred to the Committee on Appropriations, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-06-22 — Referred to the Committee on Appropriations, and in addition to the Committee on House Administration, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-06-23 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+797, H. Con.
+Res.
+139 is considered passed House.(consideration: CR H4173)
+- 2016-06-23 — Pursuant to the provisions of H. Res.
+797, H. Con.
+Res.
+139 is considered passed House. (consideration: CR H4173)
+- 2016-06-23 — Received in the Senate.